Update

 I met a fellow Mustang owners, Scott Anderson and Chuck Livingston.
 Scott has a beautiful 65 2+2 that he has meticulously restored.
 He invited me to join the North Olympic Mustangs club, which I did in September.

 Later in Sept I joined Scott, his wife Cheryl and other NOM club members Dwight and Roxy Weathers to drive down Hwy 101 along the Hood Canal and to the Ponies in the Park show at Lacey.
 I was a little concerned that my Mustang would make the trip OK but we were fine!
-It was good that we were dirving in a group, just in case.
+It was good that we were driving in a group, just in case.

 John and Mariah Slack visited later in the day and it rained.
 I won third place in my class.